Fragmentation process, pruning poset for rooted forests, and M\"obius inversion

 The probability for each individual tree was obtained from a technical calculation by summing over all possible combinations of branch lengths, i.e. over all possible combinations of times that $\F{t}{}$ spends in the various states.
-This summation led to an alternating sum over terms that reflect a decomposition of the tree into subtrees.
+This summation led to an alternating sum over terms that reflects a decomposition of the tree into subtrees.
 The result provided an answer to the problem, but was somewhat unsatisfactory since both the combinatorial and the probabilistic meanings remained in the dark.
 As to the combinatorial side, the alternating sum hinted at an underlying, yet unidentified, inclusion-exclusion principle; an instance of the "wide gap between the bare statement of the principle and the skill required in recognizing that it applies to a particular combinatorial problem", as stated by Rota in his seminal work on M\"obius functions \cite{Rota}.
 As to the probabilistic side, the terms in the sum hinted at some underlying independence across subtrees, but were hard to interpret in detail.